samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

     * The existence of pre-stroke disability

 * Combinations of non-ideal features (e.g. mild stroke *and* stroke onset time not known precisely) further suppressed use of thrombolysis.

+* Artificial patients may be used to ask particular questions about predicted variation in thrombolysis use.

 ## Background